Creatone/F1Hub/README.md

 - No lenthy website load times
 - Even if the website is down, usually the API stays available, which means F1Hub will be working as well.
-- Designed to work with the 2021 updated F1TV API, delivering you 1080p50 streams by default
+- Designed to work with the 2021 updated F1TV API, delivering you 1080p50 streams by default.
-- Multi-Stream functionality: Unlike on the website, this tool opens as many streams as you like, enabling you to create your own Race Control at home
+- Multi-Stream functionality: Unlike on the website, this tool opens as many streams as you like, enabling you to create your own Race Control at home.
 - Simply enter a Content ID (long number in the URL of a play page) in the content ID menu and immediately play!
 No long menu browsing required.

 ## Anti-Features